junwatu/griddb-podcast-creator/blogs/README.md

 4. **Convert Text to Podcast (OpenAI TTS)**: OpenAI's Text-to-Speech converts the summarized text into natural, engaging audio.

-5. **Store Data (GridDB Cloud)**: The summarized text and associated data are efficiently stored in GridDB Cloud for future retrieval.
+5. **Store Data (GridDB Cloud)**: The summarized text and associated data are efficiently stored in the GridDB Cloud for future retrieval.

 6. **Podcast Playback**: Users access the simplified, engaging podcast directly for convenient listening.

 ### Main AI Tools & Stack Used

-- **Next.js**: Web framework for building the user-interface and the API layer.
+- **Next.js**: Web framework for building the user interface and the API layer.

 - **Mistral OCR AI**: OCR model for high-quality, accurate PDF-to-text conversion.